Shaykhouna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty --> create an empty file called hello 5-execute --> add execute permission to the owner of the file hello 6-multiple_permissions --> add execute permission to the owner and the group owner and read permission to the others users
+4-empty --> create an empty file called hello 5-execute --> add execute permission to the owner of the file hello 6-multiple_permissions --> add execute permission to the owner and the group owner and read permission to the others users 7-everybody --> add execution permission to the owner, the group and the other users to the file hello